Sansón (wrestler): Consejo Mundial de Lucha Libre (2014–2021)

-July 2017 proved a turning point in how CMLL booked Nueva Generación Dinamita as Sansón and El Cuatrero defeated Black Terry and Negro Navarro to win the CMLL Arena Coliseo Tag Team Championship, CMLL's second highest ranked tag team championship.
-Three days later the trio defeated Los Hijos del Infierno (Ephesto, Luciferno and Mephisto) to win the Mexican National Trios Championship, making Ephesto a triple championship.
-During the 2017 Leyenda de Plata tournament Sansón gained a measure of revenge against rival Soberano Jr. eliminating him from the tournament before being eliminated himself.
-During CMLL's 2017 Dia de Los Muertos celebrations Sansón outlasted seven other wrestlers: El Cuatrero, Diamante Azul, Forastero, Hechicero, Valiente.
-Carístico and rival Sobreano Jr., to win the Rey del Inframundo ("King of the Underworld") tournament.

-The NGD trio would go on to win CMLL's La Copa Dinastia, defeating the trios of Blue Panther, Blue Panther Jr., The Panther and then Dragon Lee, Místico and Pierroth.
+On July 22, Sansón and El Cuatrero defeated Black Terry and Negro Navarro to win the CMLL Arena Coliseo Tag Team Championship, CMLL's second highest ranked tag team championship.
+Three days later, the trio defeated Los Hijos del Infierno (Ephesto, Luciferno and Mephisto) to win the Mexican National Trios Championship, making Sansón a triple champion.
+During the 2017 Leyenda de Plata tournament, Sansón gained a measure of revenge against rival Soberano Jr., eliminating him from the tournament before being eliminated himself.
+On November 3, during CMLL's 2017 Dia de Los Muertos celebrations, Sansón outlasted seven other wrestlers: El Cuatrero, Diamante Azul, Forastero, Hechicero, Valiente.
+Carístico and rival Soberano Jr., to win the Rey del Inframundo ("King of the Underworld") tournament.
+NGD eventually won CMLL's La Copa Dinastia, defeating the trios of Blue Panther, Blue Panther Jr., The Panther and Dragon Lee, Místico and Pierroth.
 On February 14, 2018, Nueva Generación Dinamita announced that they were relinquishing the CMLL Arena Coliseo Tag Team Championship, with the storyline given that they were focusing on winning the CMLL World Tag Team Championship.
-Subsequently, Sansón and Forastero entered the tournament for the vacant championship, but lost to Dragon Lee and Místico in the first round.
-At the CMLL 85th Anniversary Show, the Dinamitas defeated Atlantis, El Soberano Jr., and Mistico as part of CMLL's most important show of the year.
+Subsequently, Sansón and Forastero entered the tournament for the vacant championship, but lost to Lee and Místico in the first round.
+At the CMLL 85th Anniversary Show on September 14, the Dinamitas defeated Atlantis, Soberano Jr. and Mistico as part of CMLL's most important show of the year.